MiSTer-devel/C128_MiSTer/README.md

 - Fast serial IEC
 - 1570/1571 drive, .d71/.g71 images

+## Implemented but untested

+The following features should work but have not been tested.
+If you have an opportunity to test this, please let me know the result by creating an issue on GitHub (for both success and failures)

+- External fast serial IEC (on the user port)
+- Parallel disk I/O on the 1571 (Dolphin DOS)

 ### C128 features not (yet/fully) implemented

 - VDC scrolling, interlace, 40 column mode, non-standard modes